 - Attending local community events and interest groups

 - Learning life skills such as healthy cooking, money handling, shopping, travel training, computer skills

 - Social gatherings at local parks, cafes, restaurants, and clubs

 - Participating in leisure, exercise, music, gardening, art and drama classes

-- Volunteering and work experience or supporting you to further your education.
+- Supporting you to further your education.